-We are used to eat more than three meals a day for most of our lives and going a few hours without food is something we do not handle well.
+We are used to eating more than three meals a day for most of our lives.
+Going a few hours without food is something we do not handle well.
 Imagine going a day or two without food…

-I guarantee that by the third day you will see insects as something nutritious that can keep you and your loved ones alive in any emergency situation.
+I guarantee that by the third day you will see insects as something nutritious that can keep you and your loved ones alive in an emergency situation.

 A big percentage of the world’s population consumes edible insects.
 There are studies being conducted in order to establish how the world could deal with food insufficiency by farming and consuming edible insects.

 In North America, we have plenty of edible insects that can provide the nutritional needs to survive a day.
 You just need to know about what type of edible insects you can find in the wild and how to cook and eat these insects.
 It’s just a matter of changing your mind about what you need to do in order to survive.

 It’s not the end of the world if you rely on edible insects in order to survive.
 You can adapt easily if you have no other choice and this idea will not look so bad when your stomach growls.

 Edible Insects that you can eat during an emergency situation